-Kristy redid her kitchen counters about a year ago, using “some Pinterest inspiration, acrylic paints, a natural sea sponge, a handful of painting tools and the best stuff ever: Envirotex Lite!”
+Kristy from Castle DIY redid her kitchen counters about a year ago, using “some Pinterest inspiration, acrylic paints, a natural sea sponge, a handful of painting tools and the best stuff ever: Envirotex Lite!”
 Full details here.

 “My counters are still in good shape!
 I never put anything hot directly on them, and I did get a bit of food color on them that I’m still figuring how to get out – but everyone says the look just like granite, but for a fraction of the cost.
 I can’t wait to employ the same method in both of my bathrooms, too.
 It was definitely easier than I thought it would be!”

 YES she would use this method for painting kitchen countertops again and she rates it as a 5 (Amazing.
 I expect this to last for many years.)